-- A. Foster Diversity, Equity, Inclusion and Accessibility (DEIA) through the arts in communities across the state - B. Stimulate healthy competition in grant proposal submissions - C. Increase the level of creativity, innovation and awareness of new trends in project development - D. Encourage professional artists to undertake projects that have meaningful community involvement and collaboration - E. Leverage additional local and national support for the arts in Louisiana
+- A. Make and impact and/or meet a local community need utilizing the arts in each region of the state. - B. Foster Diversity, Equity, Inclusion and Accessibility (DEIA) through the arts (see definition of DEIA in Glossary of Terms) - C. Showcase each region's artistry, creativity, and ability for innovation within project development (see definition of artistry in Glossary of Terms) - D. Encourage professional artists to undertake projects that have meaningful community involvement and collaboration - E. Leverage additional local and national support for the arts in Louisiana